IN FOND MEMORY

 And that's how I will choose to remember her — that irrepressible energy and life force and that irresistibly infectious laughter.

-And memories of Kit's earlier years:
+And some memories of Kit's earlier years:

 In an article Childhood Memories of a 90-Year Old, Kit described her unusual delivery into this world in a home for unmarried mothers.
 In Kit's words she was "watched by an audience of medical students lying face down on the glass roof of the delivery room.
 What an entrance!
 Small wonder that the theatre was destined to play a large part in my life!"
 It should be added that Kit had two married parents.
 The venue was chosen for medical reasons!